cvasseng/almostvanilla.js/README.md

 # almostvanilla.js

-**Very, very small (6kb minified) "library" that makes it easier to deal with events, real-time resizing/moving of nodes, the DOM, and drag 'n drop.**
+**Very, very small (<10kb minified) "library" that makes it easier to deal with events, real-time resizing/moving of nodes, the DOM, and drag 'n drop.**

+Almostvanilla.js is written for modern browsers, and as such does not support old versions of chrome/safari/firefox (as in >3 years old), nor IE 6/7/8.

 After months and months of copy-pasting this stuff everytime I started a new web-based project, I have finally pulled this out and made it into its own thing.
 Yay.
 It has served me very well as the foundation for web-apps.

 #Building